Chapter 11 The Case of the Ingenious A: Tayloe’s House

 132. 18th century dragoon

 Tayloe’s claim that he was anxious about raising money has not impressed historians.
 They crown him as the richest Virginian of his day with an estimated annual income of $60,000 a year.
 Contemporaries credited him with making $10,000 off breeding and racing horses.
-He was of that happy set of men who could toy with the future, especially with a genius like Thornton thinking about putting a house in his problematic lot since 1797.
+He was and is still thought of as being in that happy set of men who could toy with the future, especially with a genius like Thornton thinking about putting a house in his problematic lot since 1797.
 But do the psychology: his father died when John III was eight; when he reached his majority, he inherited everything; his seven older sisters may have bowed in reverence, but did their husbands?
 He had to have the best of everything but not to the point of folly.
 He needed a house of quality but could not be embarrassed by a L'Enfant.
 The house he had designed and built in Philadelphia for Robert Morris was soon called “Morris’s Folly.”
 Whoever designed the Octagon was not given a carte blanche.
-All that points to Lovering as the designer of his house, if he could solve his insolvency problem.(2)
+Thornton would write to the General on April 19 that “Mr J. Tayloe of Virga has contracted to build a House in the City near the President’s Square of $13,000 value."(2)

-All to say, Thornton could have worked on a design for the house anytime between April 1797 and May 7, 1799, when ground was broken.
-As an example of how Thornton may have gone about it, Ridout quotes Mrs. Thornton’s 1800 diary that on March 12 a boy delivered a note "from Mr. Carroll of Duddington, (living in the City an original and large proprietor) requesting Dr. T- as he had promised, to give him some ideas for the plan of two houses he and his brother are going to begin immediately on Sq.
+Ridout did not know about Lovering’s March letter to Nicholson and he leaves the date open as to when Thornton gave Tayloe a final plan.
+However, his evidence that Thornton could easily have done that comes from a March 1800 entry in Mrs. Thornton’s 1800 diary.
+On March 12, a boy delivered a note "from Mr. Carroll of Duddington, (living in the City an original and large proprietor) requesting Dr. T- as he had promised, to give him some ideas for the plan of two houses he and his brother are going to begin immediately on Sq.
 686 on the Capitol Hill."
 Thornton spent the afternoon "drawing the plans for Mr. Carroll."
 The next day he “worked all the afternoon at Mr. Carroll’s plans.”
 The day after that, Carroll saw the plans and “was much pleased.”
 Two weeks later, the Thorntons walked up to Capitol with Thomas Law to see what work had been done on Carroll’s houses.
 Ridout observes, "If Mrs. Thornton's detailed diary for the year 1800 is any indication, Thornton would have been pleased to respond to the opportunity to produce a design for Tayloe, fitting it into quiet afternoons and evenings between his work routine as a commissioner."(3)

-Lovering lost the contract on Tayloe's house because he could not put up security.
-That Dorsey drew up a contract to be signed by himself and Tayloe was likely their way of relieving Lovering, who had supplied all the specifications in the contract, from having to put up security.
+There is no evidence that Thornton and Tayloe corresponded about the design, nor that Dorsey mediated differences between them.
+There is evidence that Tayloe and Dorsey pulled strings so that Lovering could superintend construction of the house.
+Indeed, the Case of the Ingenious A has a fairy tale ending.
+Lovering lost the contract on the house because he could not put up security.
+The General required that Bladgen offer a $4,000 security for his $12,000 house.
+Hoban, who owned property in the city, backed Blagden.
+That Dorsey drew up a contract to be signed by himself and Tayloe was likely their way of relieving Lovering, who supplied all the specifications in the contract, from having to put up security.
 Lovering would advise but Dorsey would handle all the money.
-But even that could be stymied by creditors.
+But even that arrangement could be threatened by Lovering's creditors.

 On April 10, the new sheriff notified Lovering that his creditors had writs that would force the seizure of all his property the following day.
 The sheriff would also put a notice in the newspaper warning people not to do business with Lovering.
 Because court was in session at the county seat in Upper Marlboro, Maryland, there were no lawyers in town to help Lovering.
 Someone advised him to hurry to Annapolis and see the Chancellor.
 Lovering lacked money for the trip.
 He got it from Thomas Law.
 In Annapolis, Lovering saw the Chancellor, who quashed the sheriff's writs.
 This is such a fairy tale ending to Lovering's crisis that one has to suspect the fine hand of a superior power.
 Indeed, in November, the legislature had elected Benjamin Ogle governor.
 He was Tayloe's father-in-law.
-Lovering had the joy of writing to Nicholson about the reaction of their creditors when Lovering gave them the Chancellor's order: “You would have been pleased to see their chagrin."
+Lovering had the joy of writing to Nicholson about the reaction of their creditors when Lovering gave them the chancellor's order: “You would have been pleased to see their chagrin."
 However, beaten down so long, Lovering evidently didn't anticipate that he would soon have three jobs.
 In an April 22 letter to Nicholson, Lovering sounded like a man with no hope: “I have nothing to do here and shall be soon be on my way to Philadelphia, as I now am down to the last shilling without any hope of getting any relief,...”

 Then suddenly, Lovering landed on his feet.
-On April 25, 1799, Thomas Law wrote to George Washington that “your corner stone is to be laid today and I am to attend” and that same day Law would sign a building contract.
+On April 25, 1799, Law wrote to the General that “your corner stone is to be laid today and I am to attend” and that same day Law would sign a building contract.
 Presumably, thanks to the Chancellor's order, Lovering signed that contract to build Law’s house just three days after his morose letter to Nicholson.
 Maryland legislators had arranged another job for him.
 During its session the Maryland legislature had authorized a tax levy for repairs to or replacement of the Prince George's County Courthouse in Upper Marlboro.
 On April 26, the justices of the Levy Court opted for a new courthouse and asked "William Lovering of the City of Washington Architect, to draft a plan thereof...."
 He would receive $400 for his design and construction of the building would be under his "Direction and Inspection."

 139A.
 What had been built under Lovering was later added to throughout the 19th century.
 The porch and back buildings were not his design.
 The secular steeple was likely within the $12,000 budget for the project.